How To Treat Sugar Glider Eye Infection

 3. Warm Compresses: Applying a warm compress to the affected eye(s) can help soothe your sugar glider’s discomfort and encourage healing.
 Soak a clean cloth in lukewarm water, gently squeeze out the excess water, and hold it against the eye(s) for a few minutes, several times a day.

-See also How To Ship A Sugar Glider
+See also Sugar Glider Cage Sets

 4. Saline Solution: Using a sterile saline solution made specifically for eyes, gently flush the affected eye(s) to remove any discharge or debris.
 You can find saline solution at your local pharmacy or ask your veterinarian for a recommendation.